pyke369/groom/README.md

 ![groom](https://github.com/pyke369/groom/blob/master/groom.png?raw=true)

-(this documentation is still a work-in-progress, but the code has been used and battle-tested for the last 2 years)

 # Presentation
 `groom` is a self-hosted HTTPS reverse-proxy written in Go, used to expose local private services to the public internet over secure